 We asked a few people what Gitter means to them, this is what they had to say.
 If you love Gitter, Tweet us @gitchat and we'll update these quotes every month.

-Gitter is available in all modern browsers as well as apps for desktops and mobile phones.
+Gitter is available in all modern browsers as well as apps for desktops.

 Our efforts are focused on the webapp which is the backbone of the mobile/desktop apps but mainly focused on the web experience.
 There are a number of bugs in these desktop/mobile clients and they spread the Gitter team too thin for us to give them proper attention.
 The apps are open-source if you want to tackle something particularly annoying to you. (desktop, iOS, Android)